smartmind-team/thanosql-docs/docs/en/tutorials/thanosql_ml/regression/automl_regression.md

         <li>"<strong>GET THANOSQL DATASET</strong>" downloads the specified dataset to the workspace. </li>
         <li>"<strong>OPTIONS</strong>" specifies the option values to be used for the <strong>GET THANOSQL DATASET</strong> clause.
         <ul>
-            <li>"overwrite" : Determines whether to overwrite a dataset if it already exists.
-If set as True, the old dataset is replaced with the new dataset (True|False, default : False) </li>
+            <li>"overwrite": determines whether to overwrite a dataset if it already exists.
+If set as True, the old dataset is replaced with the new dataset (True|False, default: False) </li>
         </ul>
         </li>
     </ul>